Skip to main content

 NOTE: This is a working itinerary; the final itinerary will be posted and provided to guests closer to the tour date.

-Day 1 (Sunday, May 10)
+Day 1 (Sunday, May 23)

 Avignon table setting in sunshine

-Day 2 (Monday, May 11)
+Day 2 (Monday, May 24)

 aroma plants

-Cooking lesson lunch & Alfresco Dinner included
+Cooking lesson lunch & casual pizza dinner included

-Day 3 (Tuesday, May 12)
+Day 3 (Tuesday, May 25)

 It’s market day in Vaison-la-Romaine.
 This market has been rated in France as one of the most authentic markets.
 You have the morning to browse, shop, and explore the town at your leisure.
 We’ll meet back up for a bistro tapas lunch in town before going to Nyons to visit the Scourtinerie: a local company who braved a crisis (1956 frost killing the olive trees).
 Their creativity saved the family business and still to this day, they produce coconut fiber mats (that were once used for pressing olives) Return to the B&B later afternoon and then our dinner outing at one of Emily’s favorite restaurants.